trueprint/redux-standard-actions/README.md

 Otherwise, you can pass an object `reducerMap` with separate reducers for `next()` and `throw()`, which will **only** handle non-error and error FSA's, respectively.

-All reducers here must be `undefined` or a function with non-zero arity (it needs to operate on at least the state). `undefined` reducers will default to the identity.
+All reducers here must be `undefined` or a function. `undefined` reducers will default to the identity.

 ```js
 makeActionReducer('LOGIN', {